Working in Market - Japan

 Top tips for sales calls

 - Communication with the retail industry is handled by Tourism Australia, the airlines and the State and Territory Tourism Organisations (STOs) based in Japan.
-Generally, Australian products liaise with their Inbound Tour Operator (ITO) then the wholesaler.
-It is not advisable for Australian product to visit retail agencies directly, unless for specific activities and only after the relevant ITO and wholesaler have been consulted.
+Generally, Australian product suppliers liaise with their Inbound Tour Operator (ITO) and then the wholesaler.
+It is not advisable for Australian product suppliers to visit retail agencies directly unless for specific activities and only after the relevant ITO and wholesaler have been consulted.

-- The best time of year for sales calls is in August, September, February and March.
+- The best time of year for sales calls is August, September, February and March.

 - The key market centres to visit are Tokyo and Osaka, followed by Nagoya, Fukuoka and Sapporo.
-High level proportionate market distribution being Tokyo the largest with 40%, followed by Osaka 20%, Nagoya and Fukuoka 10% each and Sapporo about 5% and rest of Japan for remaining share.
+The approximate market size is as follows.
+Tokyo is the largest with 40%, followed by Osaka 20%, Nagoya and Fukuoka 10% each and Sapporo about 5%, with the rest of Japan making up the remaining share.

 - For more general information on sales calls and planning a visit to market, please see Tourism Australia’s Tourism Export Toolkit.